Re-publication of an article by Mario A. Rosé on Agronotizie

 (Click on the image to enlarge)

-On reason for which the biogas industry is growing faster in the UK than in Italy it seems to be legislation.
+The reason for which the biogas industry is growing faster in the UK than in Italy it seems to be legislation.

 In Italy, the biogas boom began years earlier than in England, but Italian policies have remained static and at times alternately contradictory, therefore the Italian anaerobic digestion market is still strong globally, but stagnant.
 In the United Kingdom, the sector expanded between 2009 and the 2017 under the legislation known as Renewables Obligation (RO), main incentive mechanism for large renewable energy projects.
 In March 2017 RO is over and most of the significant growth in energy produced by anaerobic digestion is attributed to various mechanisms, specially designed to provide sufficient financial incentives to reduce the cost gap between conventional and renewable energy sources.